 Recent changes to serving a Section 21 Notice

-Compliance with prescribed legal requirements relating to the condition of the premises, the health and safety of the occupiers, and the energy performance of the property.
+Compliance with prescribed legal requirements relating to the condition of the premises, the health and safety of the occupiers, the energy performance of the property and tenants fees.
 A Section 21 notice may not be given if the landlord is in breach of any legislation which relates to any of the above.

 Prescribed form of Section 21 notices